Every home has air leaks that make it less comfortable. Learn how to find them (and what to do to get rid of them).

 They are also expertly trained in air sealing correctly to allow the appropriate amount of healthy airflow in your home.

-Ultimately, it takes building science knowhow and a lot of gumption and determination to go into every dusty, dirty, spidery space and seal up problems.
+Ultimately, it takes building science knowhow, a lot of gumption, and determination to go into every dusty, dirty, spidery space to seal all those air-leaking culprits.

 You’ll get the best results when you hire an experienced professional.
 (See if you qualify for expert air sealing with Sealed here.)